idcrook/raspberry-pi-rotary-phone/README.md

 ## Deploy ##

-So you have your inventory up-to-date and have pointed to an SSH identity and customized and localized control variables?
+So you have your inventory up-to-date and have pointed to an SSH identity and customized and localized all the config variables?
 Run the playbook!

 ```
 ansible-playbook -i inventory/inventory.cfg --ask-pass \